-Sliding my hands down over my hips, I felt my pelvic bones jutting up beneath my skin.
-I had only been out for 4 days, but it felt like I had lost 10 hard earned pounds.
-Other than a couple of bars, the bagel and peanut butter were the last of my food.
+Sliding my hands down over my hips, I felt my pelvic bones jutting beneath my skin.
+I had only been out for 4 days, but it felt like I had lost 10 hard-earned pounds.
+Besides a couple of bars, the bagel and peanut butter were the last of my food.
 I started to have food flashes!

-If the Elk trail did not give out, I would get to the valley floor, and then cross the Navajo River before arriving at a Forest Service Road.
+If the Elk trail did not give out, I would get to the valley floor and cross the Navajo River before arriving at a Forest Service Road.
 The Forest Service Road would lead me to County Road 382, and then I was home free to Highway 84.
-Once at the highway I would hitch into Pagosa Springs, CO.
+Once at the highway, I would hitch into Pagosa Springs, CO.
 The total mileage looked to be around 25 miles to Highway 84.

-Reaching the trail, I turned and headed down the mountain, following this god sent trail all the way to the valley floor.
+Reaching the trail, I turned and headed down the mountain, following this god-sent trail to the valley floor.
 I paused as I stepped from the trees, listening to the roar of water.
 Across a small meadow in front of me was the Navajo River.
-It was no longer the small creek it had been up in the mountains, but a swollen, icy river of snow melt.
+It was no longer the small creek it had been up in the mountains but a swollen, icy snowmelt river.

 Heading across the boggy meadow, I looked up and down the shore.
 There looked nowhere better to cross than where I was now.
 Hopefully, my last obstacle for the day.

-It took about 15 minutes but finally I found a good long walking staff, and headed back to the edge of the river.
+It took about 15 minutes, but finally, I found a good long walking staff and headed back to the river’s edge.
 I knew the cold would be painful, so I didn’t pause.
-I sat down quickly on the bank, and sucked in a breath as I lowered myself into the COLDEST WATER I HAD EVER FELT!
+I sat down quickly on the bank and sucked in a breath as I lowered myself into the COLDEST WATER I HAD EVER FELT!

 The icy current rose slightly above my knees, and the river’s pull was powerful.
 I paused and glanced back behind me.
 If the water was this deep now, how deep would it be at mid-stream?
 Was I making another one of my impulsive decisions without enough thought?